leap-stc/leap-stc.github.io/docs/data/data_locations.md

 Data can live in one of three main places:

-- [LEAP's Jupyter hub][leap-jupyter-hub].
+- [LEAP's JupyterHub][leap-jupyter-hub].
 This includes a) shared "cloud buckets", one for data being actively processed and another for data with longer lifetimes, and b) user directories for very small amount of data and code used privately.

 - LEAP-owned cloud storage (our OSN pod, co-owned with the M2LINES project)